Chicago Neighborhood Family Portrait Project

 Community Awardee

-William Estrada grew up in California, Mexico, and Chicago.
+William Estrada (he/him/él) grew up in California, Mexico, and Chicago.
 His teaching and art-making practice addresses inequity, migration, historical passivity, and cultural recognition in historically marginalized communities.
-He documents and engages experiences in public spaces to transform, question, and make connections …
+He documents and engages experiences in public spaces to transform, question, and make …

 View William Estrada's profile